awsdocs/aws-snowball-developer-guide/doc_source/transfer-petabytes.md

 + Using multiple instances of the Amazon S3 Adapter for Snowball on multiple AWS Snowball Edge devices\.

 When you complete these steps, you should know how quickly you can transfer data to an AWS Snowball Edge device\.

+## Managing EC2 Instances<a name="managing-ec2-instances"></a>

+To avoid accidentally deleting the Amazon EC2 instances that you create on your device, don't shut down your instances from the operating system\.
+For example, don't use the `shutdown` or `reboot` commands\.
+Shutting down an instance from within the operating system has the same effect as calling the [terminate\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/terminate-instances.html) command\.

+Instead, use the [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) command to suspend Amazon EC2 instances that you want to preserve\.